dravalico/SocialNetwork/README.md

 npm run build
 ```

-and then move the contents of the new `dist` folder to `app/public`, e.g, using `mv dist/* ../app/public`
+and then move the contents of the new `dist` directory to `app/public`, e.g, using `mv dist/* ../app/public`

 ## Known bugs (possibly due to updating some dependencies in January 2025)

--   During enrollment, if the password does not meet the established criteria (visible in `SocialNewtork/app/routes/auth.js`), the enrollment will fail but the error message that should appear below the confirmation button, does not appear.
+-   During sign up, if the password does not meet the established criteria (visible in `SocialNewtork/app/routes/auth.js`), the sign up will fail but the error message that should appear below the confirmation button, does not appear.
 This bug could also extend if other criteria are not met.